aplocatelli/react-trains/README.md

 # Trains - Typescript & React solution

-This project is the result of a coding test
+This project is the result of a coding test.

 ## How to